 Caring for the Earth: In October, IUCN, UNEP, and WWF issue Caring for the Earth: A Strategy for Sustainable Living as a sequel to the World Conservation Strategy they released in 1980.
 Prepared under the direction of David A. Munro (who also supervised production of the 1980 Strategy), and directed more toward process and policy than the 1980 document, it sets forth 132 actions required to increase human well-being and halt the destruction of Earth’s capacity to support life

-Global Environment Facility (GEF): The World Bank, UNDP, and UNEP created GEF as a major independent intergovernmental financial organization to provide grants to developing countries for projects that benefit the global environment and promote sustainable livelihoods in local communities.
+Global Environment Facility (GEF): The World Bank, UNDP, and UNEP create GEF as a major independent intergovernmental financial organization to provide grants to developing countries for projects that benefit the global environment and promote sustainable livelihoods in local communities

 [Fast-forward: Keep track of GEF's progress via its Web site, www.gefweb.org]